 4. Improved Call Quality

-The call gateway supports HD voice using advanced voice codecs for crystal clear sound, translating to better voice quality.
-It allows businesses to make professional-grade calls without many of the problems associated with old PBX phone systems.
+The call gateway supports HD voice.
+It uses advanced voice codecs for clear sound.
+This means better voice quality.
+Businesses can make professional calls without the problems that old PBX phone systems have.

-Call gateways are excellent for audio conferencing because of higher voice quality and lesser interruptions.
+Call gateways are excellent for audio conferencing because of higher voice quality and fewer interruptions.
 It provides clear and reliable communication for calls during team meetings and with clients.

 5. Disaster Recovery

-This allows businesses to remain connected, even when the internet is down.
+Most modern VoIP solutions also include a web client.
+This lets users manage calls, settings, and messages from any device with internet access.
+It allows businesses to remain connected, even when the internet is down.
 It serves to open up channels of communication if needed.

-With integration with a partner portal, businesses can easily manage and monitor their communication services, which provides them with greater control and flexibility over their operations.
+Integration with a partner portal lets businesses manage and monitor communication services easily.
+This gives them greater control and flexibility over their operations.
+Also, centralized device management keeps all VoIP endpoints updated, secure, and working correctly.

 Common Issues & Troubleshooting VoIP Gateways